Respect the dignity of others, especially when you disagree

 Question: Doesn’t this mean I have to agree with everyone?

-Answer: Absolutely not.
-That’s the whole point.
+Answer: No. That’s the whole point.
 It’s about how you disagree.
 You can stand your ground firmly on the issue while still being soft on the person.

 Question: What if the other person is being completely irrational or disrespectful to me?